The School of Aviation offers a number of research degrees:

 Step 2: Finding a Supervisor

-Applicants who are interested in one of the above topics/projects, please email your CV and academic transcripts to the supervisor as listed, and also cc the School's:
+Applicants who are interested in one of the above topics/projects, please email your CV and academic transcripts to the potential supervisor, and also cc the School's:

 - Postgraduate Research Administrator (email@example.com)

-- Head of School, Prof. Gabriel Lodewijks (firstname.lastname@example.org)
+- Postgraduate Research Director (PGC), Prof. Gabriel Lodewijks (firstname.lastname@example.org)

 Applicants who have their own research topics/projects will need to find a potential supervisor within the School.
 The supervisors show their areas of expertise.
 Please email the potential supervisor your research proposal, CV and academic transcripts.